mikenath223/Trixxcare/README.md

 ## Future Features

-- Do more work on the front-end section of the project.
+- Do more work on the front-end and back-end sections of the project.

 ## Learn More